1. Not one, but four, world-class ski areas

-Night Ski runs every Wednesday and Friday, as well as some Saturdays, this winter from 30 June-27 August.
-The Coronet Peak ski bus operates until closing time, too.
+Night Ski runs every Wednesday and Friday, as well as some Saturdays during school holidays, this winter from late June to late August.
+The Coronet Peak ski bus (pre-bookings required) operates until closing time, too.
 So wrap up warm and get out there!

 4. Vibrant après scene

 The après scene in Queenstown is second-to-none with over 150 bars and restaurants to choose from - many offering happy hour specials, as well as delicious cocktails and wines to enjoy while you warm up.
-While avid skiers and boarders talk of ‘earning your turns’, the hospo folk of Queenstown believe everyone deserves après regardless of whether you hiked cliffs, caught a few runs on the bunny slope, or even just built a really great snowman.
+While avid skiers and boarders talk of ‘earning your turns’, the hospo folk of Queenstown believe everyone deserves après regardless of whether you spent a day skinning, caught a few runs on the bunny slope, or even just built a really great snowman.

 And it’s not all about the drinks either.
-Central Queenstown's is the perfect place to settle in for dinner and share tall tales with your snow buddies.
+Central Queenstown is the perfect place to settle in for dinner and share tall tales with your snow buddies.